taruncse/DesignPatternsExperiment/README.md

       classes that share a common superclass.
    2. When you don't know ahead of time what class objects you might need.
    3. You would aslo use a factory pattern to centralise class selection code, when you don't want the user to have to know       every single potential subclass.
+   4. When the implementation of an interface or an abstract class is expected to change frequently
+   5. When the current implementation cannot comfortably accommodate new change
+   6. When the initialization process is relatively simple, and the constructor only requires a handful of parameters

 Merits:
    1. We want the capability to have classes chosen at runtime and that's what the factory pattern provides for us.